National Guard activated for D.C. protests, with more restraints than in June, officials say

 “The authorities have no problem keeping the White House — and the white man inside — safe; Black people expect and demand no less for our sacred Black spaces, including Black churches and Black Lives Matter Plaza,” the group wrote.

-Bowser said Monday that police would focus on enforcing gun laws and addressing any potential violence, and would not arrest or fine people for violating the city’s masking and social distancing requirements.
+Bowser said Monday that police would focus on enforcing gun laws and addressing any potential violence, and — just like at past demonstrations — would not prioritize arresting or fining people for violating the city’s masking and social distancing requirements.

-She said she would consider imposing a curfew if needed, as she did during racial justice protests in June.